How to Be a Good Radio Personality

 Become a Recognizable "Face"

-Announcers whose voices may be familiar often become anonymous when they step out of the radio booth.
-Set a goal of becoming visually recognizable in your city.
-Look for opportunities either as part of a station project or on your own to be photographed at events, charity drives or festivals for various newspapers or websites.
+Announcers whose voices may be familiar often become anonymous when they step out of a radio booth.
+One way to broaden your brand and ultimately your appeal is to help people associate your face with your voice.
+Look for opportunities either as part of a station project or on your own to be photographed at events, charity drives, or festivals in your community.

-Get comfortable talking with people in ways that don't involve the radio microphone.
-Look for a style that will set you apart from other announcers in your community -- maybe you can always appear in cowboy boots or with rings on every finger.
-You have more leeway than a typical TV personality, so use that advantage to be unique.
+Get comfortable talking with people in ways that don't involve a radio microphone, and look for a style that sets you apart from other announcers in your community.
+Maybe you can always appear in cowboy boots or with rings on every finger.
+Whatever it is, find something that fits your professional persona and give it some visual flair.

 A TV station can give you the visual outlet you need to be seen and not just heard.
 If your radio station already works with a TV station, half your work is already done.
 If not, get to know the reporters and anchors at one of the top news stations.

 Cross-promotional efforts can help collaborating TV and radio stations expand their audiences.
 For example, you might do a regular segment on a local TV station's evening news broadcast while one of the stations reporters does a regular segment on your radio show.

 By developing these contacts, you can get involved with the TV station's community projects, maybe even co-hosting a telethon or appearing on a morning news show.
 A news/talk radio host might be used as an election night commentator or sports analyst.

 Be Your City's Music Expert

 Most cities have one radio announcer who is the go-to authority on music.
 Strive to be this person.
 If you appeal to a younger audience, become the person who knows the club and concert scene.
 If you're a seasoned veteran, position yourself as the one interview who can talk about Elvis Presley or the Beatles.